Rates are valid from January to December 2018

 - 1 Full Day Excursion

-- Transportation and activities as detailed in itinerary
+- Transportation and activities as detailed in the itinerary

 - Bilingual English/Spanish guide